 Unfortunately tonight all 5 tables were full, so with a Finnish girl met at the Annapurna Base Camp (Hilde was in bed with a stomach ache) we went to another place.
 By the lake.
 I was there yesterday with Hilde.
 Very nice place.
 With plastic tables facing the lake.
 It made me wish I had a house by the water.
 Not on the Adriatic Riviera, it’s too flat.
 Somewhere with rocks and big waves.
 I wonder if there’s a place like this in Italy or if I should move to Cornwall?

 Anyway.
 My point is that I don’t understand how it is possible that the Western restaurants that are very expesive (well, they cost like in Europe) are always so busy, while local restaurants with very low prices struggle to work.
 Maybe the Laughing Buddha lady was exagerating, but it’s true that this is high season here, and they don’t have so many clients, only between 7 and 8 pm they are completely full.
 But with people paying 1-1.30 euro for dinner… I don’t know.
 Probably they would close if things weren’t going well.
 But which other working opportunities do they have here?
 I don’t know.
 I do my best to help them, I try to eat and spend as much as I can (just to help the local economy, like Pietro taught me).

-Tomorrow at 1.30 pm is our bus (14 hours) to Bardia, a National Park.
+Tomorrow at 1.30 pm there’s our bus (14 hours) to Bardia, a National Park.
 Will we be able to see a tiger?
 Exciting.
 And tomorrow Lee arrives in Pokhara.
 It’s a shame I won’t be able to see him.

 I wonder if the small ant is gone away or if she has drowned in the tea that I’ve drunk…